SSrustworthy/DLRML-docs/docs/explore/Disneyland/Fantasyland/Matterhorn_Bobsleds_Queue_v_2.md

 # Matterhorn Bobsleds Queue v.2

-## Description

 **Land(s)**: Fantasyland

 **Loop Total Length**: 00:25:20

 This loop was introduced with the reopening of the Matterhorn Bobsleds on June 15 2012 after a lengthy refurbishment.
 Track times indicate the approximate time from the beginning of one track to the beginning of the next one in the loop.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=9006.msg85941#msg85941](https://mousebits.com/smf/index.php?topic=9006.msg85941#msg85941) (2015).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=9006.msg85941#msg85941 (2015).
 This currently plays in the proper queue area.
 A separate loop plays in the lightning lane/extended queue.

 ## Tracklist